Skip to content

 Commits

-Keep commits atomic and buildable; each one should leave the project in a working state.
+Keep commits atomic — one logical unit per commit, never bundling unrelated changes.
+Every commit must leave the project in a working state.
 Reference the issue number at the start of the commit message:

 #8 Reformat node_traits reference to table-driven style